 Research interests: Leadership and creativity, multi-level approaches to leadership and team development

 Research interests: Creativity and leadership, unconventional behavior, identity issues in teams, organizational commitment

 Research interests: Knowledge-based perspective, strategic human capital, strategic factor markets, multi-level methods

 DANIELLE DUNNE, Ph.D., Rutgers, State University of New Jersey

 Research interests: Innovation, learning, interorganizational collaborations, qualitative methods

-In addition to these core organizational studies/behavior faculty, the Center for Leadership Studies has fellows both at Binghamton University and other universities who can also be important resources for doctoral students.
+In addition to these core leadership & organizational science faculty, the Bass Center for Leadership Studies has fellows both at Binghamton University and other universities who can also be important resources for doctoral students.